 - There are two kinds of searches: simple and advanced. - The simple search form has a link to the advanced form; the advanced form has a link back to the simple form. - For both kinds of searches, results are based on all criteria being satisfied. - Both the simple and advanced search forms provide a total count of the number of instances of the specified asset type in the site. - If you click the Search button without specifying any criteria, all instances of the selected asset type (up to 1000) are retrieved and displayed 20 per page, which is the default for the Show up to nn items per page drop-down field.
 If your search results exceed 1000, refine your search criteria. - A text string search means that all instances of the asset that contain the specified search string in the selected field will be returned in the search results list. - You can use the percent sign (%) in your search criteria as a wildcard character. - Searches can be case-sensitive, depending on the search engine used and its configuration. - By default, Content Server uses its own SQL-based database search mechanisms.
 Your site, however, might be set up to use a search engine.
 Check with your system administrator to determine whether a search engine is in use.
 Consider the following when using the SQL default search mechanism: - Do not use phrases in the search string.
 Phrases are treated as a series of independent words delimited by space characters, and all records which match any of the words are retrieved. - Do not use quotation marks in the search string.
 Quotation marks are treated as a character.
 For example, a search on "John Doe" finds only John Doe in quotation marks. - Commas are not interpreted as characters (basic assets only).
-For example, a search on logo, banner finds occurrences of the word logo and occurrences of the word banner. - If you are using the Verity search engine, keep in mind that its syntax is different from the SQL syntax used by Content Server.
-For more information, consult your Verity documentation.
+For example, a search on logo, banner finds occurrences of the word logo and occurrences of the word banner.

 Searches described in this section are based on assets - the results are specific to an asset type.
 You can perform searches across asset types by running workflow reports.
-For more information, see the section "Working with Workflow Reports," on page 195.
+For more information, see the section "Working with Workflow Reports," on page 203.